signalfx/signalfx-dotnet-tracing/docs/instrumented-libraries.md

 ## Partially supported

-The libraries below are instrumented, yet the instrumentation, may not produce appropriate spans.
+The libraries below are instrumented, though the instrumentation might not produce appropriate spans.

 | ID | Library |